MicrosoftDocs/OData-docs/Odata-docs/client/v7/batch-operations.md

 OData Client for .NET supports batch processing of requests to an OData service.
 This ensures that all operations in the batch are sent to the data service in a single HTTP request, enables the server to process the operations atomically, and reduces the number of round trips to the service.

 OData Client for .NET doesn't support sending both query and change in one batch request.

+There are 2 methods of invoking batch operations in odata client:
+1. Batch Query
+2. Batch Modification

 ## Batch Query